jonathan-s/django-sockpuppet/docs/patterns.md

 ### Triggering custom events and forcing DOM updates

-You can trigger out of band updates with the `Channel` class, it is the workhorse behind sockpuppet.
+You can trigger out of band updates with the `Channel` class, it is the workhorse behind Sockpuppet.
 Take a look at the [source code](https://github.com/jonathan-s/django-sockpuppet/blob/master/sockpuppet/channel.py) to learn more about what kind of updates you can do.

 One of the things you can do is to dispatch an event.
 You can do that with the method `dispatch_event`, which allows you to trigger any event in the client, including custom events and jQuery events.